alitelabs/tyx/README.md

 #### Serverless file

-When using authorization it is necessary to provide a `REST_SECRET` that is used to sign and verify the web tokens as well as `REST_TIMEOUT` how long the tokens are valid.
+When using authorization it is necessary to provide a `HTTP_SECRET` that is used to sign and verify the web tokens as well as `HTTP_TIMEOUT` how long the tokens are valid.

 ```yaml
 service: tyx-sample5